-Changes in the tidal regime may indirectly impact seabed morphology in a number of ways.
-In particular, there is a close relationship between flow speed and bedform type (Easton et al., 2011; Damen et al., 2018) and, therefore, any changes to flows have the potential to alter seabed morphology over the lifetime of Caledonia North.
-In the immediate near-field (within 1km) there may be a localised reduction in current speed of up to 0.03m/s during high current conditions (equivalent to 3.5% decrease), which can potentially lead to localised reductions in seabed mobility.
+- 2.7.2.39 Changes in the tidal regime may indirectly impact seabed morphology in a number of ways.
+In particular, there is a close relationship between flow speed and bedform type (Easton et al., 201186; Damen et al., 201887) and, therefore, any changes to flows have the potential to alter seabed morphology over the lifetime of Caledonia South.
+In the immediate near-field, within 1km, there may be localised reduction in current speed of up to 0.03m/s during high current conditions (equivalent to 3.5% decrease), which can potentially lead to localised reductions in seabed mobility.
 However, although this change is noticeable, it is restricted in both spatial and temporal extent, with localised variation throughout the tidal cycle.
-Although in the Moray Firth, sediment transport is wave-dominated, as tidal current energy is low (Holmes et al., 2004).
-On this basis, the magnitude of impact to the tidal regime is assessed to be low.

-2.7.2.40 Similarly, any changes in the wave regime may contribute to changes in seabed morphology due to alteration of sediment transport patterns.
-Within the study area, sediment transport is dominated mostly by wave energy, and wave-driven sediment transport alone becoming important to shallow coastal waters, located away from Caledonia North.
-As described, the reduction to the Hs remains in Caledonia North, there is no pathway of effect on the nearshore wave climate.
+Although in the Moray Firth, sediment transport is wave-dominated, as tidal current energy is low (Holmes et al., 200459).
+On this basis, the magnitude of impact to the tidal regime is assessed to be low. - 2.7.2.40 Similarly, any changes in the wave regime may contribute to changes in seabed morphology due to alteration of sediment transport patterns.
+Within the study area, sediment transport is dominated mostly by wave energy, and wave-driven sediment transport alone becoming important to shallow coastal waters, located away from the Caledonia South.
+As described, the reduction to the H_s dissipates far from the southern coast (10km for the worst-case scenario) and represent less than 1% change from baseline conditions, and therefore there is no pathway of effect on the nearshore wave climate.
 This also limits any potential for impact on coastal erosion or processes.
+Although changes to wave height may get close to the northern coast (1km in the worst-case scenario) under some conditions, this represents only a minor change (less than 1%) to baseline conditions. - 2.7.2.41 A larger proportion of smaller waves (wave periods <8 seconds) are more likely to be blocked (by reflection or breaking) within the cross section presented by the floating foundation, whereas larger waves (wave periods >10 seconds) will tend to bypass the floating foundation with less interaction and consequential energy loss.
+Of note to this assessment is that existing computational schemes which have been traditionally used to assess array scale structure blockage for fixed foundations, are not fully designed to represent the impact of floating structures especially concerning the blockage to the upper water column (due to turbine support) and in the lower water column (due to the anchor formations used).
+Consequently, the modelling outputs (Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report) for the floating structures presented within this EIAR chapter are considered highly precautionary.

-Impacts on the wave regime will therefore be noticeable and permanent within Caledonia North and might potentially impact the sediment transport.
+2.7.2.42 Impacts on the wave regime will therefore be noticeable and permanent within the near-field, and might potentially impact the sediment transport.
 The magnitude of impact to the wave regime is therefore assessed to be low.